 How long will kitchen sink cookies keep?

-These cookies will stay fresh at room temperature – in a resealable bag or airtight container – for up to 5 days.
+Everything but the kitchen sink cookies will stay fresh at room temperature – in a resealable bag or airtight container – for up to 5 days.

 To extend the shelf life of your cookies, try storing them in the freezer!
 (See below for tips on freezing cookies!)

-How to warm up and refresh cookies?
+How to warm up and refresh pretzel cookies?

 Everyone loves their cookies warm, fresh from the oven!
 Luckily, it is incredibly easy to restore your meltingly soft, perfectly chewy cookies back to their fresh-from-the-oven glory!